MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/add-breadcrumb.md

 Breadcrumb component is the **Pages Breadcrumb** web template that appears in Portals Management app.
 If the web template is edited, all breadcrumb instances across design studio will appear as [custom components](../configure/web-templates-as-components.md).

 If the Pages Breadcrumb web template was mistakenly edited, the original web template code can be recovered by renaming the Pages Breadcrumb web template in Portals Management App.
-Then go to Design Studio,  open the component panel, and add breadcrumb component to a webpage.
+Go to design studio,  open the component panel, and add breadcrumb component to a webpage.
 This will create a new copy of Pages Breadcrumb web template.